Cuba Climate & Weather

 Cuba’s Seasons & Travel Advisory

 Most of the country’s rain falls during the months between mid May and October, and short tropical rain showers in the end of the midday can be common.
-Note however that there can be great variations in rainfall during the wet season, last year 2008 there were only one or two rainy days from May till June, and from July till August there were short rain showers of 1 hour in the afternoon but not every day.
-There are years it can rain more of course, but usually only short and intense tropical rain showers in the later afternoon.
+Note however that there can be great variations in rainfall during the wet season, there can be only one or two rainy days from May till June, and from July till August there can be only short rain showers of 1 hour in the afternoon but not every day.
+There are years it can rain more of course, but usually only short and intense tropical rain showers do occur in the later afternoon.

 If you want a slightly less crowded Cuba vacation with low season rates and still wish to avoid the risk of a few rainy days in the wet season, visiting Cuba after Eastern before mid May or from November until Christmas time is a good option to consider.